Simple Hamiltonian manifolds: Classification up to -equivariant symplectomorphism

 \section{Classification up to $T$-equivariant symplectomorphism}

-The philosophy of this section is slightly different than in Section~\ref{S.Diffeo}.
-We fix a single closed smooth manifold $M_0^a$ and a Hermitian vector bundles $\nu_0^a\: \bbe_0\to M_0^a$ of complex rank $r_0$, whose isomorphism class is denoted by $[\nu_0^a]\in [M_0^a,BU(r_0)]$.
+The philosophy of this section is slightly different from that in Section~\ref{S.Diffeo}.
+We fix a single compact smooth manifold $M_0^a$ and a Hermitian vector bundle $\nu_0^a\: \bbe_0\to M_0^a$ of complex rank $r_0$, whose isomorphism class is denoted by $[\nu_0^a]\in [M_0^a,BU(r_0)]$.
 The associated bundles $\bbs_0\to M_0$ and so forth, as well as $\eta_0$, are defined as in Section~\ref{S.Diffeo}.